Language and Linguistics, Rhetoric - Master's Programme

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-In addition to the documents mentioned under Step 2, you may also be requested to submit a Bachelor’s degree essay when you apply to this programme.
-Please note that the essay should be sent by email directly to the department.
+In addition to the documents mentioned under Step 2, you will also be requested to submit a Bachelor’s degree thesis when applying to this programme.
+Please note that the thesis should be sent by email directly to the department.

-The essay is to be submitted in the original language and (unless written in English, German, French) in an English translation (which does not have to be made by an authorised translator).
+The thesis is to be submitted in the original language and (unless written in English, German, French, or the language of the specialisation chosen) in an English translation (which does not have to be made by an authorised translator).

-You will get additional information about the essay from the department after the application deadline.
+You will get additional information about the thesis from the department after the application deadline.

 Full programme/course tuition fee: SEK 200 000